 Marriage is a beautiful relation that a person gets into.
 The difference between marriage and all the other relationships is that we choose our spouse.
 But that doesn’t turn out too great sometimes.
 Thankfully, we also have an option to get separated if things aren’t working so well.
 Filing for divorce is a painful decision and an equally painful process but also a necessary one where things aren’t working as planned.
 One major change that comes with marriage is the way we deal with taxes.
 Couples prefer to file joint tax returns after marriages mostly to save time and fees spent in separate filing and also to receive any tax benefits that may come with joint filing.
 However, joint filing means that the IRS is held liable for taxes owed to your spouse for a period before a divorce is finalized, which means you are still not rid of your spouse legally and financially.

-Now, if you are equally involved in all financial decisions with your spouse before the divorce, there is no way you get rid of your half of the tax liability, but if you can prove that the tax liability is the result of your ex’s unresponsive behavior and financial recklessness, then you may be entitled to innocent spouse relief.
+Now, if you are equally involved in all financial decisions with your spouse before the divorce, there is no way you get rid of your half of the tax liability, but if you can prove that the tax liability is the result of your ex’s unresponsive behavior and financial recklessness, then you may be entitled to innocent spouse relief in Atlanta, GA.

 What Is Innocent Spouse Relief?